Behrad-bs/BlockForge-Solidity/README.md

 # BlockForge-Solidity
-This repository contains an educational file for learning the basics of Solidity, covering key concepts, fundamental syntax, and practical exercises.
+This repository contains an educational file for learning the basics & advance of Solidity, covering key concepts, fundamental syntax, and practical exercises.

 🛠 Development Tools